 Does Blue Cross Blue Shield Insurance Cover Treatment for Opiates/Opioids Addiction?

-Opioids, also known as opiates, are a specific drug classification that includes morphine, codeine, Percodan, oxycodone and heroin; these drugs are highly addictive.
-In general, Blue Cross Blue Shield will provide coverage for addiction treatment for opioids.
-To learn how much coverage Blue Cross Blue Shield will provide for addiction to these substances, you need to check with your specific plan.
-Your policy and the state you live in will affect your coverage.
+Opioids, also known as opiates, are a class of drugs that includes morphine, codeine, Percodan, oxycodone, and heroin.
+These drugs are highly addictive and can cause severe damage to the user's physical and mental health.
+Some Blue Cross Blue Shield insurance plans do provide coverage for opioid addiction treatment.
+To learn how much of the cost of rehab is covered, you need to check with your specific plan.

 Type of Rehabs Blue Cross Blue Shield Insurance Will Pay For